Plea-Justice/plea-justice.github.io/Advanced/Technical-Documentation/Configuration.md

 nav_order: 4
 parent: Simulation
 ---
-_The researcher console configures interactive simulations automatically.
+_The researcher console now configures interactive simulations automatically.
 This page is meant for users who wish to directly modify the simulation code._

 # Configuring the Simulation
 This page explains how to customize the plea bargain simulation to the needs of a particular experiment.